JGRennison/OpenTTD-patches/README.md

 * Cargo type filter in vehicle list windows [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=77147) (added in v0.22.0)
   This has been modified to support more windows and more cargo options.
   This is enabled by a setting (on by default).

+* Freight train through load (added in v0.24.0)
+  This is an alternative loading mode for freight trains for the case where the train is longer then the platform.

 * Save/load and savegame format changes
   * Various changes to improve handling of savegames which use features not in trunk.